Vatican puts journalists, employees on trial as media cries foul

 The leaks are one of the biggest internal scandals to hit the papacy of Pope Francis and are reminiscent of the “Vatileaks” furore that preceded the resignation of former Pope Benedict in 2013.
 The Italian media has dubbed the latest episodes “Vatileaks II”.

-Nuzzi told reporters during a break that the trial was “absurd and Kafkaesque” but it would not stop him from publishing more books.

-In their indictment, prosecutors said Balda, Chaouqui and Maio formed “an organised criminal association” with the aim of “divulging information and documents concerning the fundamental interests of the Holy See and the State”.
+In their indictment issued last Saturday, prosecutors said Balda, Chaouqui and Maio formed “an organised criminal association” with the aim of “divulging information and documents concerning the fundamental interests of the Holy See and the State”.

 Nuzzi and Fittipaldi, wrote books based on the leaks.
 Their indictment said both ”solicited and applied pressure, especially on Vallejo Balda, to obtain secret documents and information.